MarcoMeter/neroRL/docs/enjoy.md

 ## --decoder-video
 If a observation reconstruction decoder head is available, its video can also be rendered for the purpose of the website.

-## --agent-video
-The website usually uses the render function as source.
-For the website, another video can be rendered that shows the agent's observations.

 ## Example